aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/modern-api/_index.md

 - IImage - represents the raster or vector image.
 - ImageFormat - represents the file format of the image.
-- Images - methods to instantiate and work with the IImage interface.
+- Images - methods to instantiate and work with the IImage class.

-Please note that IImage is disposable (it implements the IDisposable interface and its use should be wrapped in using or dispose-it in another convenient way).
+Please note that IImage is disposable (it implements the IDisposable class and its use should be wrapped in using or dispose-it in another convenient way).

 A typical scenario of using the new API may look as follows: